OJ999/holbertonschool-Portfolio_Foundations/README.md

 <----------------------------------------------------------------------------------------------------------------------------->

 7. Existing Solutions
- In a section called “Existing Solutions”:
--List any similar products or solutions that currently exist.
--For each item in the list, explain similarities and differences -If you intend to reimplement a proven solution, then describe the various proven solutions and why you chose to reimplement based on a particular specification.
- As an example, lets say you will develop an image compression algorithm, and decide to go with Transform coding.
-Utilize this section to describe the different classes of image compression, and the various types of compression algorithms and the unique aspects of Transform coding.
-Answer:

 • MyFitnessPal
 -Similarities: MyFitnessPal is a popular fitness app that allows users to track their exercise routines and nutritional intake.